MOOCdb/MOOCdbDocs/docs/Translation software.rst

     #.
 Run JSON to relation code

         This tutorial covers the transfer of JSON tracking log file to CSV files.
 The code is written by Andreas Paepcke from Stanford.
         JSON tracking log file is stored with other raw data files.
-We will call the raw data files "raw data" and the output CSV "intermediary CSV".
+We will call the raw data files ``raw data`` and the output CSV ``intermediary CSV``.

         Let us suppose that we want to pipe the course named <course_name>, We assume raw data is stored in the folder :